tomkerkhove/promitor/docs/walkthrough/index.md

 We'll deploy Promitor, Prometheus, and Grafana to a Kubernetes cluster using Helm, and explain how each of these services connects and how to see output.

-We'll also walk through setting up a Prometheus alert and Grafana dashboard to show alerting and visualization.
+We'll also walk through setting up basic Grafana dashboard to visualize the metrics we're monitoring.

 ## Prerequisites